dlwh/epic/README.md

 ### Pre-trained Models

-Epic provides a number of pretrained models.
+Epic provides a number of pre-trained models.
 These are available as Maven artifacts from Maven Central, and can be loaded at runtime.
 To use a specific model, just depend on it (or alternatively download the jar file).
 You can then load the parser by calling, for example:

 ```scala
 epic.parser.models.en.span.EnglishSpanParser.load()